 Very hot lava starts with a white or bright yellow color, as its temperature often exceeds 1000 to 1200°C. At these high temperatures, the molten...

-When you pass a magnet over the sand on a beach, you can sometimes see a few black grains sticking to it: these grains have...
+When you pass a magnet over the sand on a beach, you can sometimes see some black grains sticking to it: these grains have a...